 On the known issue front, Sarkar reiterates the major known issue that was explained with the release of the last build — the inability to boot Windows Server 2016 Tech Preview 5 virtual machines with Secure Boot enabled.
 Again, a fix for Tech Preview 5 is on the way, but unfortunately, changes to Windows Insider builds have arrived before the fix is released.
 Right now a temporary fix is to disable Secure Boot.

 As with the Tech Preview 5 problem, Sarkar also reinstates the Start screen layout problem when reverting back to the retail version of Windows 10 Mobile (Build 10586) from a Windows 10 Mobile Insider preview build.
-This stems from a change Microsoft made to the backup format for Windows 10 Mobile devices in order to shrink the size of the backup as it’s stored on OneDrive.
+This stems from a change Microsoft made to the backup format for

 “Your previous backup also gets overwritten.
 If you need to go back to Build 10586 temporarily, once you are on Build 10586 you should disable backup so it doesn’t overwrite the good backup from Windows 10 Mobile Insider Preview builds,” Sarkar explains.